Site Logo Mrugank Akarte

 Similarly action-value function is defined as value of taking action a, given state s under policy π.

-Value based reinforcement learning
+Value-based reinforcement learning

-In value based learning, the objective is to optimize the value function.
+In value-based learning, the objective is to optimize the value function.
 The agent will use this value function to select the action for a given state.
 The agent takes the action with the biggest value.

-Policy based reinforcement learning
+Policy-based reinforcement learning

-In policy based reinforcement learning, the objective is to optimize the policy function π(s) The policy determines the probability for each possible action given a state and an action from this probability distribution is selected.
+In policy-based reinforcement learning, the objective is to optimize the policy function π(s).
+The policy determines the probability for each possible action given a state, and an action from this probability distribution is selected.

 PS: Most of the details are from Barto and Sutton, Reinforcement Book, Second Edition 2018.
 This post is my understanding of the topics from the book.
-If you would like to go in more details please refer the book.